Why Slow Fashion is the Only Choice for Sustainable Fashion Clothing

 The Key Principles of The 'Wear Slow Fashion' Movement

-Kate Fletcher’s points, made so long ago, are the gist of more eco-friendly fashion today and made many people and businesses like maake join the ‘slow fashion’ movement and use fabrics that are certified sustainable.
+Kate Fletcher’s points, made so long ago, are the gist of more eco-friendly fashion today and followed religiously by many people and businesses like maake, who encourage ‘slow fashion’ and using fabrics that are certified sustainable.
 (Read our guide on textile certification here).
-As part of today’s sustainable fashion trend, people take consider the following:
+As part of today’s sustainable fashion trend, people consider the following:

-1. Sustainability: This involves being environmentally aware throughout the lifecycle of the garment, from the moment a business has made pieces to when they dye and print on them, design, use, and finally discard them.
+1. Sustainability: This involves being environmentally aware throughout the lifecycle of a garment, from the moment a business manufactures pieces to when they dye and print on them, design, use, and finally discard them.

 2. Fair trade: Involves promoting good fair labour practices in every sphere of the fashion industry.
-Every business has to ensure they treat their employees well and give them fair, healthy working conditions.
+Every business should treat their employees well, give them fair, healthy working conditions and pay them a decent living wage.

-3. Local production: Part of being environmentally safe is looking after small local businesses and using locally made materials and resources.
-Buying locally means that we can reduce carbon emissions created by transporting those pieces.
+3. Local production: Part of being environmentally safe is caring for small local businesses and using locally manufactured materials and resources.
+Buying locally means that we can reduce carbon emissions created by transporting those items.

-4. Quality manufacture: It’s important to emphasise the importance of focusing on good quality over quantity.
-It’s all about buying fewer quality clothes than cheaper fast fashion brands made of poor quality materials.
+4. Quality manufacture: It’s important to emphasise the focus on good quality over quantity.
+It’s all about buying fewer high-quality clothes than cheaper fast fashion brands made from poor quality materials.

-5. Transparency: Manufacturers and retailers need to be transparent about how they make these items, where they make them, and what they make the clothing from.
-That's ‘fast fashion’ versus ‘sustainable fashion’.
+5. Transparency: Manufacturers and retailers must be transparent about how they make these items, where they make them, and what fabrics they use to make the clothing.

 The Sustainable Fashion Movement asks you to:

-· Choose fashion items that you already have in your wardrobe.
+· Choose fashion items that you already have in your wardrobe and keep them for a long time.

-· Buy good, gently worn vintage garments so that you’re recycling.
+· Buy good, gently worn vintage garments to recycle.

-· Purchase fewer items less often – choosing quality pieces over quantity for your wardrobe, more sustainable items over fast fashion brands.
+· Purchase fewer items less often – selecting quality pieces over quantity for your wardrobe, more sustainable items over fast fashion brands.

 · Purchase good quality pieces over quantity.